edxmorgan/floating-KinDyn/README.md

 # Manipulator Dynamics
-A research-oriented toolkit for differentiable modeling of fixed- or floating-base serial manipulators.
+A toolkit for differentiable modeling of fixed- or floating-base serial manipulators.
 The library ingests URDF chains and produces symbolic kinematics, dynamics, energy terms, and identification regressors as CasADi graphs suitable for optimization, estimation, and control.